 These generally positive findings regarding maths learnt at school contrast with findings from Ipsos MORI/Royal Statistical Society (2013) research, which showed that people tended to place a relatively low value on maths skills.
 In that research, people were four times more likely to say they would be proud of their children if they excelled in reading and writing (55% said this) than if they were very good at numbers (13%).
-Overall, this suggests that while most people think the maths they learnt at school is useful day-to-day, they could be underappreciating this usefulness.
+Overall, this suggests think the science they learnt at school has been useful in their everyday lives that while most people think the maths they learnt at school is useful day-today, they could be underappreciating this usefulness.